Case Study

 Benefits

-- Interoperability within private network to ensure confidentiality of transactions between wholesalers to retailers.
+- Interoperability within private networks to ensure confidentiality of transactions between wholesalers to retailers.

 - Concurrent data sharing and Transparency in activities